gilch/hissp/docs/style_guide.rst

    (enjoin                                ;Preferred.
-     "Weather in "location" for "date" will be "weather" with a "chance"% of rain.")
+     "Weather in "location" for "date" will be "weather" with a "percent"% chance of rain.")

    (enjoin "Weather in "                  ;OK.
            location